BryanSchuetz/mcp/zambia-public-service-performance-programme-pspp.md

 DAI supported a Zambian-led process, built sustained capacity in the Cabinet Office, which has a central role in driving up efficiency and holding line ministries accountable.
 PSPP aimed for a balance between rural and urban issues, and an appropriate geographic spread.
 PSPP developed links and achieved synergy with other Zambia programmes of the U.K. Department for International Development.

-The programme addressed three projects to start: Agricultural Policy and Programmes, with an initial focus on agricultural extension services, particularly to poor farmers in remote, rural areas; employment policies and programmes, with an initial focus on the significant unemployment among urban youth; and service delivery programmes: accessing birth certificates, which are fundamental to effectively participating in society and basic rights such as health care, education, inheritance, access to a passport, opening a bank account, or obtaining credit.
+The programme addressed three projects to contract-start-year: Agricultural Policy and Programmes, with an initial focus on agricultural extension services, particularly to poor farmers in remote, rural areas; employment policies and programmes, with an initial focus on the significant unemployment among urban youth; and service delivery programmes: accessing birth certificates, which are fundamental to effectively participating in society and basic rights such as health care, education, inheritance, access to a passport, opening a bank account, or obtaining credit.

 ### Select Results